Company History

 Bert Lewitt joined the organization as a project manager in 1970 and Morley’s son, Mark Benjamin, started as an apprentice carpenter shortly thereafter.
 The salaried staff grew as did the number of trade workers in the field.
 Tex Given retired in 1980, which began the transition to a new generation of leadership.

 The 1980s was a decade of growth and change.
 The salaried staff continued to expand as middle managers and college graduates joined the company.
 An employee ownership plan was created to give staff a stake in the company’s progress.
-In 1984, Benchmark Contractors, Inc. was formed as an open-shop contractor to meet the needs of a growing residential market.
+In 1984, Benchmark Contractors, Inc. was formed to meet the needs of a growing residential market.
 At the same time, a holding company now known as Morley Builders was formed to help market services.

 With the turn of the century, Morley continued its managed growth in both human and financial resources.
 The early 2000s saw Morley’s reputation for quality take on new prominence as the builder of choice for new landmarks.
 The Cathedral of Our Lady of the Angels, the Getty Villa Museum, and the California Science Center were just the beginning of great projects in the new century.